 Southern Pineapple Pound Cake with Cream Cheese Glaze Recipe

-- What kitchen tools do I need to make Southern pineapple cake: You'll need an electric mixer, either a stand mixer or a hand mixer, large mixing bowls, measuring cups and spoons, a large silicone spatula to scrape the sides of the bowl while mixing the batter, a large 10-12 cup Bundt pan for baking and a cooling rack.
+- Kitchen tools you’ll need to make Southern Pineapple Pound Cake: You’ll need an electric mixer, either a stand mixer or a hand mixer, large mixing bowls, whisk, measuring cups and spoons, a large silicone spatula to scrape the sides of the bowl while mixing the batter, a large 10-12 cup Bundt pan for baking and a cooling rack.

-- What ingredients will I need to make pineapple pound cake?
-You'll need all purpose flour, baking powder, salt, granulated sugar, eggs, butter, pineapple and vanilla extracts, crushed pineapple for both the cake batter and frosting.
-Of course, you'll also need softened palin cream cheese and powdered sugar for the cream cheese frosting.
+- Ingredients you’ll need to make Pineapple Pound Cake: All purpose flour, baking powder, salt, granulated sugar, eggs, butter, pineapple and vanilla extracts, crushed pineapple for both the cake batter and frosting.
+Of course, you’ll also need softened plain cream cheese and powdered sugar for the cream cheese frosting.

 - When making a pound cake, there’s no need to overbeat the batter.
 Once all of the dry ingredients have been added to the creamed ingredients, beat the batter just until fully combined.
 Take time to stop and scrape the bowl occasionally.

 - Start with softened butter and room temperature eggs.

 - When making the glaze, you can thin it using reserved pineapple juice drained from the crushed pineapple or use heavy cream.
 Either way works!

 - Always test the center of this, or any cake, for doneness before removing from the oven.
 Use a long skewer or cake tester inserted into the thickest portion of the cake.
 It should come back clean.
 If not, allow additional baking time.

 - To prevent overbrowning, you may lay foil on top halfway through baking, if needed.

 - This cake can be frozen for future consumption.
 When doing so, thaw in the fridge overnight and wait to glaze it the day you plan on serving it.